-This odd symbiotic relationship between hope and fear is ultimately what drives us forward, but it also defines who we are as a person and how we interact with the world around us (i.e. our staff, family, friends, vendors, and business partners).
-We have already established that there is an inseverable link between hope and fear; however, like two sides of the same magnet, these words have night and day differences.
+This odd symbiotic relationship between hope and fear is ultimately what drives us forward, but it also defines who we are as a person and how we interact with the world around us.

 Which side are you on?
 Are you defined and motivated by hope or by fear?
-Oddly enough, it seems that people are predisposed to want to hope but to act out of fear.
+Oddly enough, it seems that people are predisposed to want to hope but we have learned to act out of fear.
 We all hope not to get sick, but we only go to the doctor (act) when we fear that we are sick.
 We all hope never to get robbed but we only purchase a security system if we fear being robbed.
-How often do we run our lives or our business in the same way?
+How often do we run our daily lives in the same way?
 We always hope to be successful but often times, we only act when faced with an inevitable fear that we may not succeed.

 Fear allows us to experience hope, but giving in to fear exhausts us, by keeping us in a constant state of fight or flight.
-No one was meant to operate in a never-ending state of anxiety, anxiety is a horrible feeling and you should take care of it, if you visit https://koyospin.com/ you will find a really interesting way of fighting anxiety.
+No one was meant to operate in a never-ending state of anxiety.
 It does us, our business, and our families no good to live this way.
 Use fear as the warning sign it is meant to be, a warning that says perhaps you are on the wrong track.
 But let hope guide you down the right path.
 Learn to live in a state of hope.
-Operate your business in a state of hope; make your plans and your strategies in a state of hope.
+Operate your life in a state of hope; make your plans and your strategies in a state of hope.
 Most of all, act in a state of hope.
 This is no easy task.
 It will take practice, but I hope for the future of our generation that we all learn to live this way.

 Some may be asking what this “hope” is that we are supposed to live in.
 The world is a dark place and seemingly getting darker.
 For some of you, the word hope could quite honestly stab you in the heart.
 I understand.
 Hope can seem very hopeless (even for those of us who have faith).
 What is there to hope in?
 The Bible states that the Lord has plans for you, plans to prosper you and not to harm you.
 God wants to give you hope and a future (Jeremiah 29:11).

 Let’s face it: we can talk about hope all we want, but our hope can only take us so far.
 We can hope in ourselves, we can hope in the kindness of a stranger, shoot, we can hope in luck.
 But, how far will our hope take us?
-Eventually we will tire; eventually, our hope will run out and give way to fear.
+Eventually, we will tire; eventually, our hope will run out and give way to fear.
 However, Christ invites all of us who are weary and burdened to come to Him.
 He tells us that he will give us rest (Matthew 11:28).
 It is so easy to forget this.
-Even as a Christian, I struggle with feeling alone, stranded and exhausted.
+Even as a Christian, I struggle with feeling alone, stranded, and exhausted.
 Jesus tells us that His yoke is light (Matthew 11:30).
 That means that if we put our hope in Jesus, He will prosper us with rest and a light burden.
 He has a plan for us.
 However, oftentimes our own plans get in the way.
-Those that are weary and burdened have strayed away from God’s plan, or at least have stopped putting their hope in Christ and have turned to their own hope, their own ideas of success and property instead.
+Those that are weary and burdened have strayed away from God’s plan, or at least have stopped putting their hope in Christ and have turned, instead, to their own hope and their own ideas of success and prosperity.